 14. A Quiet Place

 Bloodthirsty aliens take over the world, and even though they’re blind, they have supersonic hearing.
 The few survivors in the world have eked out a living by never speaking a word—and always being wary of what’s around the corner.
 A Quiet Place is a unique thriller, elevated by excellent sound design and acting all around.
-It’s one of the best post-apocalyptic films that are must-watches.

 15. 28 Days Later